nodejs/node/doc/api/stream.markdown

 ### stream.destroy()

 Closes the underlying file descriptor.
-Stream will not emit any more events.
-Any queued write data will not be sent.
+Stream is no longer `writable` nor `readable`. the stream will not emit any more 'data', or 'end' events.
+Any queued write data will not be sent. the stream should emit 'close' event once it's resources have been disposed of.

 ### stream.destroySoon()